Infectious Diseases (MSc, Postgraduate Diploma & Postgraduate Certificate)

 |Examinations take place||June|

-MSc: EITHER 12 modules (4 compulsory core plus and 8 elective) OR 9 modules (4 compulsory plus five elective) plus project report
+MSc: either 12 modules (4 compulsory core and 8 elective) or 9 modules (4 compulsory and five elective) and a project report

-Postgraduate Diploma: 8 modules (4 compulsory core plus 4 elective modules)
+PG Dip: 8 modules (4 compulsory core and 4 elective modules)

 Four compulsory core modules

 At least three must be taken from selection groups IDM2, IDM3, IDM5 or IDM6.
 The fourth

 module can be chosen from the selection groups listed below, or from ‘blended learning’ study modules.
 A maximum of two in-house modules can be chosen in total.

 EITHER eight elective modules, at least six of which must be taken from selection groups IDM2, IDM3, IDM5 or IDM6.
 The remaining modules can be selected from IDM2, IDM3, IDM5, IDM6 or PHM2 or from ‘blended learning’ study modules.
 A maximum of two in-house modules can be chosen in total.

 OR five elective modules, at least three of which must be chosen from the IDM2, IDM3, IDM5 or IDM6 selection groups plus a Project report IDM600.
 The remaining modules can be selected from IDM2, IDM3, IDM5, IDM6 or PHM2.

 Elective modules from group IDM3